Wenbo-Wang-GH/bios611-project1/README.md

     > PORT=8788 make variables_select

-This will invoke the appropriate make target in the Makefile, and the shiny app can be found at port mentioned in the variables_select file.
+This will invoke the appropriate make target in the Makefile, and the shiny app can be found at the host ("0.0.0.0") mentioned in the variables_select file.
 Type "http://0.0.0.0:8788/" as the url address to load the app.